KERV: Kinematic-Rectified Speculative Decoding for Embodied VLA Models: Conclusion

 \section{Conclusion}

-In this paper, we first analyze the discrepancy between token-domain and kinematic-domain robot control, deriving insights into combining VLA models with conventional kinematic-based methods.
-Building on these insights, we target SD optimization and propose \textit{KERV}, an end-to-end kinematic-rectified SD framework.
-We adopt a Kalman-Filter-based compensation mechanism to avoid re-inference induced by SD errors, and further develop a kinematic-based Threshold Adjustment strategy to address the challenge of determining the acceptance threshold.
-Experimental results across diverse tasks and environments demonstrate that \textit{KERV} achieves 27\%$\sim$37\% acceleration with nearly no SR loss.
+In this paper, we first analyze the discrepancy between token-domain and kinematic-domain to derive insights.
+Then we target SD optimization and propose \textit{KERV} framework, which contains a Kalman-Filter-based compensation mechanism and a kinematic-based threshold adjustment strategy.
+Experimental results show that \textit{KERV} achieves 27\%$\sim$37\% acceleration with nearly no SR loss.